anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 if you change a visual property though, like say for instance, text color or shadows, promoting an element won't help in any way, because you'll still have to paint it.
 So make sure only using layer promotion when it makes sense.

+##Will-change quiz

 ##Your Compositing Budget

+layer management and compositing are not free. so this is a balancing act. there's no magic number of layers that you should aim for, but you are shooting for no more than two milliseconds in update layer tree and two milliseconds in compositing for 60 frames per second critical work, like animations.
+The key is knowing about the trade-offs and finding the right numbers for your own projects.

 ##Layer Counting Quiz

+if you promote an element to a layer, you need to be careful because you could accidentally create a lot of other layers with it due to overlap.

+The paint profile gives you awesome way to keep track of the layers that you're creating. the main thing is try to balance the compositing time and layer management with time that you spend in other part of the pipeline

+Applying `will-change: transform;` to all other elements might seem appealing but it's gonna send your memory usage and compositing time through the roof. in the end you might cause more problems than you solve, which is especially a problem on mobile.

 ## Painting and Compositing Quiz

 ##Make Some Quizzes

+##The final project

+##Course Outro